Brackets-Themes/SoftDark/README.md

 Soft-Dark
 =========

-A Bracket's dark theme to ease your eyes
+A Bracket's dark theme to ease your eyes.